KCL-BMEIS/OOP/week3A.md

 ```

 This issue is much broader than just `std::string_view`
-- it affects any constructs that provides a non-owning view of data held by
-  some other construct
+- it affects any constructs that refers to data owned or managed by some other construct
 - it can affect references and STL iterators too!